 ResponseHeadersRead which returns control to the caller earlier, as soon as the response headers have been fully read.
 The body of the response may not be fully received at this point.

 You may now be wondering what benefit the ResponseHeadersRead option provides.

 The main benefit is for performance.
 When using this option, we avoid the intermediate MemoryStream buffer, instead of getting the content directly from the stream exposed on the Socket.
 This avoids unnecessary allocations which is a goal in highly optimised situations.

 Another benefit in regards to performance is that we can begin working with the stream of data more quickly.
 In the default mode, when ResponseContentRead is used, first the content is buffered, then the method returns control to the calling method.
 With ResponseHeadersRead, we can begin reading the data from the stream, even while it is being sent over the network.
-As long as our processing can take advantage of this, such as deserialising using streams with JSON .NET or System.Text.Json.
+This benefit requires that any processing can take advantage of partial response data, such as deserialising using streams with JSON .NET or System.Text.Json.

 How to Use ResponseHeadersRead